Dunoon, Cape Town: Developmental plans

 The City of Cape Town is the planning authority for Dunoon.
 It works to resolve a pedestrian trespass problem on the N7 road.
 Toilets and water standpipes have been removed from the road reserve, and there is a fence to discourage people from entering the N7 road reserve that is regularly repaired.
 Safety matters and the dangers of crossing the N7 have been discussed with the Dunoon community.

-No footbridges have been planned because people usually take the shortest route regardless of safety.
+No footbridges had been planned because people usually took the shortest route regardless of safety.

-A proposal to offer a safe crossing alternative involves lifting the N7 by approximately 2 metres over a section north of Richwood, which is between the future Blaauwberg Road and Potsdam Interchanges, so street links can be constructed at ground level to link the properties abutting the N7.
-The design process is underway but it will take about a year before construction can start.
+As an alternative, officials have proposed a design to elevate the N7 by approximately 2 metres, in a section north of Richwood; lying between Blaauwberg Road and Potsdam interchange.
+This adjustment would allow street-level links to be constructed between properties bordering the N7, improving accessibility and safety.

-The current temporary safety measure involves upgrading the existing agricultural underpass as an alternative to crossing the N7 for the Dunoon community.
-This has been a long process that requires the relocation of houses and the removal of people who live in the agricultural underpass.
-This upgrade was to be completed by early 2018.
+In the interim, a temporary safety measure has involved upgrading an existing agricultural underpass to serve as a pedestrian alternative to crossing the N7.
+This process has been protracted, requiring the relocation of informal dwellers living in the underpass.
+The upgrade was originally scheduled for completion by early 2018.